Application Development Kit (ADK)

 The variant

-optionally add files and does not print an error if the file does not
++? optionally adds files and does not report an error if the file does not exist.

-A special pair pattern of the form '(...)' can be used in exclude statements to exclude a file matching the pattern, for which a paired file without the '(...)' expression is included.
-If the pair pattern expression starts with a '!', the file without the '(...)' expression is excluded.
+A special pair pattern of the form (...) can be used in exclude statements to exclude a file matching the pattern when a paired file without the (...) expression is included.
+If the pair pattern expression starts with !, the file without the (...) expression is excluded.

 Examples: